terrafx/terrafx/docs/samples/Samples.md

 # Samples

-TerraFXprovides multiple samples; both to showcase the current features and help provides examples of how to utilize the framework.
+TerraFX provides multiple samples; both to showcase the current features and help provides examples of how to utilize the framework.

 Each example will give a brief explanation, share the that can be used to run the sample, and provide a screenshot showing an example of the output.